jiaohehu/NPreview/tests/test-dlst.md

     This is the next paragraph.
     This is the next paragraph.
     ~~~

     This is the next paragraph.
     This is the next paragraph.

+    - This is an item
+    - This is an item
+    - This is an item

+    This is the next paragraph.
+    This is the next paragraph.